 2. Help your family cultivate a sense of peace

 Start the kids off on the right foot by helping them understand and regulate their own emotions, whether it’s through fun picture books or mindful parenting – hey, whatever works.
 Let the kiddos burn off that excess energy at one of Singapore’s heartland playgrounds or stop and smell the roses at some of Singapore’s most beautiful gardens.
-If the weather’s bad, some gardening might do the trick or get crafty and create a work of art.
+If the weather’s bad, a spot of gardening might do the trick or get crafty and create a work of art.
 Teens might be a little harder to please but it’s important to stay strong against that teen angst without getting angsty yourself.
-If all else fails, bundle up the whole family and get away for a bit, – sea breeze and sunshine is always good for the soul.
+If all else fails, bundle up the whole family and get away for a bit – sea breeze and sunshine is always good for the soul.

 3. Give back to your community